 Ensure correct use of the terms “sex” (when reporting biological factors) and “gender” (identity, psychosocial or cultural factors).
 Unless inappropriate, report the sex and/or gender of study participants, the sex of animals or cells, and describe the methods used to determine sex or gender.
 If the study involved an exclusive population (only one sex, for example), authors should justify why, except in obvious cases (e.g., prostate cancer).

-IRB/IACUC Approval

-Authors should define how they determined race or ethnicity and justify its relevance.
-Institutional Review Board approval and informed consent procedures can be described as follows: The study protocol was approved by the Institutional Review Board of OOO (IRB No. OO-OO-OO).
-Informed consent was confirmed (or waived) by the IRB.

 RESULTS

 Tables and figures should be indicated in main text as follows: (Table 1), (Tables 1 and 2), (Tables 1-3), (Fig. 1A, B), (Figs. 1 and 2), (Figs. 1-3), (Fig. 1A, 3B), (Table 1, Fig. 2).